Gender Reveal Traditions Around the World

 Mexico: "Es Niño/Niña"

-- •Piñatas filled with pink or blue candy
+- •Piñatas filled with pink or blue candy—guests break it open together to discover the gender

 Brazil: "Chá de Revelação"